Cluster of health & life sciences firms

 Download a map of health & life sciences firms operating in the Charlotte region.

-On-site office and laboratory space for top research universities
+- A 311,000-sf Core Laboratory building with available office and laboratory space for companies and research universities

 - UNC Chapel Hill – Nutrition Research Institute